Top 5 Reasons Why Investing Is Important

 There are also different types of investing styles, also known as investment strategies, besides the different types of investment.
 The main ones are outlined below in order of knowledge / effort.
 The investing style approach you choose will depend on your interest in the topic and the amount of time you are willing to invest in.

 None are better than the other for generating returns.
-It’s really up to your skills and lady luck since no one can predict the future.
+It’s up to your skills and lady luck since no one can predict the future.

 Index Investing

-ETFs are currently the best method for index investing and the best Canadian ETFs are often the simplest.
+ETFs are currently the best method for index investing, and the best Canadian ETFs are often the simplest.

 Dividend Investing